 How to open a bank account in Greece

-To open a standard bank account in Greece, you’ll need several documents from your home country, including
+To open a standard bank account while you’re living in Greece, you’ll need several documents from your home country, including:

 - Birth certificate